 Students will lose their work if they do not submit their applications within thirty minutes.
 Students can submit their applications and then make edits to those applications up until the Draw deadline.

 When assignments are made, the Draw program considers students in application number order.
 When considering a student’s application, the program looks at that student’s residence choices one at a time.
-If the computer is unable to assign the student to any of his residences, it considers his final choice.
+If the computer is unable to assign the student to any of their residences, it considers their final choice.

-If a student has guarantee years remaining, the student must choose “I am willing to accept any other assignment” as her final choice or she will lose her guarantee.
+If a student has guarantee years remaining, the student must choose “I am willing to accept any other assignment” as their final choice or they will lose their guarantee.
 When students are assigned out of this final choice, they are given whatever residence spaces are left after all other students in the assignable pool are assigned.
 In short, they are given the last spaces available.
 To avoid this, students are encouraged to make robust lists of choices.

 Preview and Submit

 Students should be sure to preview and then submit their applications.
 A confirmation email is sent to the student's Stanford email account after the application has been submitted.
-Contact Housing Assignments if you do not receive this email.
+Students should contact Housing Assignments if they do not receive this email.
 Students can continue to update their applications up until the Draw deadline.